 Final Note: Paving The Innovation Road

 VMware has been an integral part of enterprise IT for over a decade.
 Nonetheless, with no better cloud alternative presented by this vendor, enterprises are broadening their horizons, utilizing Amazon, Azure and OpenStack.
-With this movement, enterprise IT should continue to seek ways to utilize at least two cloud platforms.
+With this movement, enterprise IT should continue to seek ways to utilize at least two cloud platforms, and minimize the hybrid cloud challenges.

 In addition, as the role of the enterprise IT team changes from an operational entity to an innovative element, it can take the lead in creating the competitive advantage of its organization.
 Hybrid cloud adoption can be challenging, but can also pave the road to innovation.
 Hybrid cloud can help R&D organizations’ development testing to better use the public cloud, as it forces operations to strive for full automation, and finally pushes IT to learn and adopt modern technologies and designs such as containers and microservices.